Virtual Presentation Skills Training

-Feedback is given on the overall style of the presenter.
-Their impact and the overall impression they give.
-Does it appear that the presenter really knows their subject.
+Feedback is given on the overall style of your presentation.
+Your impact and the overall impression you give.
+Does it appear that the presenter really knows their subject and inspires confidence?

 Body language can include use of hands and arms, facial expressions, movement and fiddling.
-It also includes eye contact, which is important when presenting via video.
+It also includes eye contact, which is crucial when presenting via video.

 Does the talk make sense in achieving its objective?
 Does the audience know where the presentation is going and reach a clear conclusion?

-Are the slides coherent and make sense?
+Are the slides coherent and do they make sense?
 Does each slide clearly make the point it is designed to do?
-Are the slides interesting?
+Are the slides interesting and engaging?